shivshashyaM/assignment/README.md

 # Steps To Deploy Application

 This command will be used to start minikube in command prompt
- * Minikube start in Cmd
+ * minikube start

 These commands will fetch namespaces and create new namespace in minikube
  * kubectl get namespaces
  * kubectl create namepace namespace
- * kubectl get namespaces // To fetch nes namespace
+ * kubectl get namespaces // To fetch newly created namespace

 This command will clone repository from gitlab link into local machine
  * git clone <Gitlab link>